Riemannian exponential and quantization: Notes on Classical Mechanics and Undulatory Mechanics

 The wave function $\varphi$ is derived form the condition of that, on it, give the same result the action of the differential operator $-i\hbar\,\textrm{grad}\,S$ and (by multiplication) the classical magnitude $\dot S$ (from which that operator proceeds) restricted to the section $\textrm{grad}\,S$.
 The generalization of this principle of formation of wave equations is that used in \cite{QuantizacionMunozAlonso}.

-Note that the advance rate of the wavefronts for $\varphi$ in (\ref{Broglie2}) is uniform if the quotient $S/E$ is used as time (or a constant multiple), while the time $t$ that measures the motion of the virtual particles in the mechanical system holds (\ref{tyS}).
+Note that the advance rate of the wavefronts for $\varphi$ in (\ref{Broglie2}) is uniform if the quotient $S/E$ is used as time, while the time $t$ that measures the motion of the virtual particles in the mechanical system holds (\ref{tyS}).
 These two times are different, except for the geodesic field ($U=0$).
+In general, it seems rather that time in Quantum Mechanics is a linear combination of both times, $t$ and $S/E$, as shown in detail in \cite{TiempoMunozAlonso}.

 Going back to (\ref{Broglie2}) and taking constant $\varphi_0$ an straightforward computation gives the identity

 From that identity it is derived the \begin{prop}[\cite{RM}] Let $(M,T_2,dU)$ be a conservative mechanical system.
 Let $S\in\C^\infty(M)$.
 From the three conditions \begin{enumerate} \item[A)] $S$ holds the Hamilton-Jacobi equation (\ref{HJ}) \item[B)] $S$ is harmonic: $\Delta S=0$ \item[C)] $\varphi=e^{iS/\hbar}$ holds the Schrödinger equation $\left(-\frac\hbar 2\Delta+U\right)\varphi=E\varphi$ \end{enumerate} each couple of them implies the third one.